paulvangentcom/heartrate_analysis_python/README.md

 The official documentation is online!
 [You can find the official documentation here](https://python-heart-rate-analysis-toolkit.readthedocs.io)

-# Python 2.7
+# Python 2.7 support
-The module compiles and and runs fine on Python 2.7, **but** as of now the unit tests fail due to different formatting of outputs between Python 2 and Python 3.
+The module compiles and and runs fine on Python 2.7, **but** the unit tests fail due to formatting differences in outputs between Python 2 and Python 3.
 You can still install and use HeartPy on Python 2.7 if you want.

 # More information
 **HeartPy**, the **Python Heart Rate Analysis Toolkit** is a module for heart rate analysis in Python.
 It started as pure-python implementation to analyse physiological data taken in naturalistic driving and cycling experiments.